 So with sunburns, tired pooches, and a brand new roadside assistance plan from Good Sam, we headed our Fiver (RV talk for a Fifth Wheel) north and east – destination Prince Edward Island, Canada.

 The trip up through the States was an experience in itself.
 Following our GPS, we ended up in some pretty interesting places.
 We were so grateful to the officer at one of the toll booths on a turnpike – the Jersey Turnpike I think?

-She told us to get off the turnpike (it was costing a small fortune) to stick to Highway XX and we would end up at the Maine/New Brunswick Border.
+She told us to get off the turnpike (it was costing a small fortune) to stick to lessert travelled highway and we would end up at the Maine/New Brunswick Border.
 And we did, several days later, enjoying the drive, but we were now anxious to get to our destination- Twin Shores RV Park near Kensington, Prince Edward Island, Canada.